wout/lucky_favicon/README.md

 end
 ```

-This will render your complete set of favicon-related icons:
+This will render a complete set of favicon-related tags:

 ```html
 <link rel="apple-touch-icon" sizes="180x180" href="/apple-touch-icon.png?v=0.1.0">